Families find themselves involved in juvenile court for a number of reasons.

 - nearly all youth will mature and age out of crime if given the opportunity to do so, and

-- that there are times when less formal intervention is better, as the justice system can unintentionally interfere with the natural desistance process.
+- there are times when less formal intervention is better, as the justice system can unintentionally interfere with the natural desistance process.

 Emergency Care Hearing